kubernetes-sigs/karpenter/designs/kwok-provider.md

 The kubernetes-sigs/karpenter repo uses a simulated kubernetes environment to test code changes.
 Users must use a cloud provider of their choice to test their changes, which can be costly and creates an unreasonable barrier to entry for contributors.
 Related issue: https://github.com/kubernetes-sigs/karpenter/issues/895.

-Creating a Cloud Provider neutral implementation of Karpenter within Karpenter-core requires creating a set of CP neutral examples of instance types and pricing that captures common tenets across CPs.
+Creating a Cloud Provider neutral implementation of Karpenter in kubernetes-sigs/karpenter requires creating a set of CP neutral examples of instance types and pricing that captures common tenets across CPs.

 This is meant to be a living document to in-depth go through the decisions on how kubernetes-sigs/karpenter models its fake instance types.